Oil Painting vs Watercolor - Which One's Better for You?

 2. Watercolors Are Easier to Clean and Set Up

-When it comes to cleaning up, watercolors are effortless.
-Since they’re water-based, rinsing your brushes and containers with water is all that’s needed.
-There are no messy solvents, no strong odors, and no special cleaning agents required.
+Cleanup is just as easy.
+Because watercolors are water-based, rinsing your brushes and containers with water is all it takes.
+No solvents, no strong odors, and no special cleaners.

 3. Oil Paints Are More Vibrant and Deep

-Oil paints have rich, vibrant colors that maintain intensity even after drying.
-The oil base keeps pigments bright and saturated.
-This gives artists the ability to create bold, striking works.
-Whether you want deep shadows or intense highlights, oil paints provide unmatched depth and color vibrancy.
+Oil paints are known for their rich, saturated colors that stay intense even after drying.
+The oil base keeps pigments bright, giving artists the ability to create bold, dramatic work.
+Oils allow deep shadows, strong highlights, and an unmatched sense of depth.

 It's all about preferences, so choose whichever fits your painting style!